Nike Zoom Vomero 5: Overview

 The shoe was originally released as the Nike Zoom Vomero+ 5 in 2010.
 The line would refresh annually and this release was the update to last year's model, the fourth iteration released in 2009.
 The shoes were meant to be used with the company's Nike+iPod technology that allowed consumers to connect to their iPod and iPhone products to track their metrics.

 The shoes use the company's Zoom Air and Cushlon technology.
 2 Zoom Air units are located in the forefoot and heel of the shoe while Cushlon foam sits between the bottom and upper of the shoe, both allowing better cushioning for the runner.
 The 2 units also allow a more even distribution of the runner’s weight while running to offer better balance.
 The upper is made up of a lightweight mesh and synthetic leather.
 The middle of the shoe features a molded heel cage to secure the foot, this is supposed to offer enhanced support and stability.
+At the strobel has a profile of Bill Bowerman, Nike's co-founder with the text "Bowerman series".
 The original release featured a hole in the midsole to insert the Nike+ sensor so that the wearer could connect to their Apple product.
 The shoe only lasted a year before it was replaced by the sixth iteration in 2011.